open-telemetry/opentelemetry.io/content/en/docs/java/manual_instrumentation.md

 #### Events

-Spans can be annotated with named events that can carry zero or more [Span Attributes](#span-attributes), each of which is itself a name/value map paired automatically with a timestamp.
+Spans can be annotated with named events that can carry zero or more [Span Attributes](#attributes), each of which is itself a name/value map paired automatically with a timestamp.

 ```java